 He holds a Bachelor of Arts in English degree from the University of Maine.

-The first draft of novel Carrie went in the rubbish, but Tabitha saw potential.
+The first draft of the novel Carrie went into the trashcan, but Tabitha saw potential.
 The novel went on to earn paperback rights of over $400,000.

 King wrote for Marvel comics Heroes for Hope Starring the X-Men – charity works to help prevent famine in Africa.